ahlemzrig/Ahlemzrig/content/authors/admin/_index.md

 education:
   courses:
   - course: PhD in Finance
-    institution: Higer Institute of Management of Tunis
+    institution: Higher Institute of Management of Tunis
     year: 2010

 email: ""